-In an effort to control the feral cat population and give these cats the freedom and independence they desire, the St. Tammany Humane Society has developed a successful Feral Cat Fix Project, in which residents can catch and bring in feral cats for sterilization and then release them back into the wild.
+In an effort to control the feral cat population and give these cats the freedom and independence they desire, St. Tammany Humane Society offers a feral spay or neuter for only $42.
+Residents catch and bring in community cats for sterilization and then release them back to their original location.
 In just 5 years, since the program began, the St. Tammany Humane Society has neutered more than 6,000 cats!

 If you have a barn, trash, or burn piles, you probably have feral cats.
 Feral cats are great at controlling the rodent population, but can sometimes overpopulate themselves.
 If you would like to keep your feral cats, without the worry of adding to the problem, please trap and bring in the cats, and we will fix them.

 Do I need an appointment to have the cat fixed?

 Yes, it is required to have an appointment in order to get the cat fixed.

 Why do they have to be in a trap?

 It is a requirement to go through the feral cat program.
 Also because they are wild cats.
 The trap makes it easier for the surgery techs to handle the cats to sedate them rather than reaching in a carrier and grabbing them.
 We rent traps in the clinic for $2.00 per day.

 Why do they have to clip the tip of the left ear?